emilyvictany/car-dealership/README.md

 * Salesperson: first name, last name, and employee ID
 * Customer: first name, last name, address, and phone number
 * Sale: price, automobile, salesperson, and customer.
 Created a special feature to ensure that only automobiles that have not been sold are available to sell.
-* AutomobileVO: works with the poller to pole the VIN and sold status.
+* AutomobileVO: works with the poller to poll the VIN and sold status.
 This is what makes the special feature possible

 ## Getting Started